Inbibo/adonisfx_docs/docs/maya/simple_setup.md

   <figcaption><b>Figure 25</b>: Connection Editor tool with AdnRotation sensor connected to AdnRibbonMuscle.</figcaption>
 </figure>

-To tweak additional parameters of the AdnRibbonMuscle deformer, check the full documentation for [AdnRibbonMuscle](ribbon.md).
+To tweak additional parameters of the AdnRibbonMuscle deformer, check [this page](ribbon.md).

 ## AdnSimshape

 To create a basic scenario using the AdnSimshape deformer, start with a scene with the following elements:

- - An animated facial mesh (to which to apply the deformer).
+ - An animated facial mesh to which to apply the deformer.
  - A rest mesh.
- - A deformation mesh with only the facial deformation (no animation).
+ - Optionally, a deformation mesh with only the facial deformation (no animation) to allow muscle activations.

 All these meshes must have the same number of vertices and correspond to the same facial model.